AbstractSDK/cw-orchestrator/contracts/counter/README.md

 1. Easily deploy their codebase on a test chain or elsewhere.
 [See it live here](https://github.com/AbstractSDK/abstract/blob/main/framework/scripts/src/bin/full_deploy.rs#L29).
 2. Provide bindings (addresses, code_ids), for other developers to integrate with the platform.
 [See it live here](https://github.com/AbstractSDK/abstract/blob/main/modules/contracts/apps/croncat/examples/deploy.rs#L32).

-This is even more powerful than simply exposing the single contract interfaces, because it allows full customization of the deployment procedure.
+This is more powerful than simply exposing the single contract interfaces, because it allows full customization of the deployment procedure.
 It also allows shipping other custom methods for simplifying the life of the integrator.

 Imagine you are a developer that wants to integrate with [DA0-DA0](https://github.com/DA0-DA0).
 With this deploy trait, you could test your application like so :